 To the great relief of many, the prohibition on the sale of alcohol was repealed on Dec.
 5, 1933 at exactly 5:32 pm Eastern Standard Time.
 That’s when Utah became the requisite 36th state to ratify repeal, following Pennsylvania and Ohio earlier that day.

-Attempts to discourage alcohol consumption had a long history in New England, from 1657, when the puritanical General Court of Massachusetts made it illegal to sell strong liquor "whether known by the name of rum, whisky, wine, brandy, etc."
+Attempts to discourage alcohol consumption had a long history in New England.
+In 1657, the puritanical General Court of Massachusetts made it illegal to sell strong liquor “whether known by the name of rum, whisky, wine, brandy, etc.”

 Maine was the birthplace of Prohibition.
-When the state went dry in 1851, the ban on alcohol was known as 'the Maine law.'
-Neal Dow, mayor of Portland, pushed the law through the Legislature (inspiring a rum riot in the process) and ran for president of the United States on the Prohibition Party ticket in 1880.
+When the state went dry in 1851, people called the ban on alcohol “the Maine law.”
+Neal Dow, mayor of Portland, pushed the law through the Legislature (inspiring a rum riot in the process).
+He then ran for president of the United States on the Prohibition Party ticket in 1880 and lost.

-The entire country went dry one year after the 18th amendment to the Constitution was ratified, on Jan.
+The entire country had gone dry one year after the 18th amendment to the Constitution was ratified, on Jan.
 29, 1920.

 The law was so widely flouted the Boston Herald held a contest in 1924 to come up with the best word for someone who flagrantly ignored Prohibition.
 There were 25,000 entries.
 Two readers split the $200 prize, as they came up with the same winning word: scofflaw.

 Charles ‘King’ Solomon ruled Boston’s underworld during Prohibition.
 He owned speakeasies, including the Cocoanut Grove, and a fleet of rum runners that brought bootleg liquor from Central America.